Vavilikolanu Subbarao: Ram Temple at Vontimitta

 The Andhra Pradesh Government has declared the Vontimitta Lord Rama as its official deity.

 Sanyas and death

 He took Sanyasa deeksha in 1920s and under the name of Vasudaasa Swami traversed across Andhra Pradesh.His disciples have set up ashrams at Nadigadda palem and Angalakuduru, to carry forward his legacy.

-Subba Rao breathed his last on 1 August 1936.
+Subba Rao died on 1 August 1936.
 He was cremated as per Hindu Brahmin traditions in Chennai.His own house was donated to the Vontimitta Ram temple.